 2017 sees a big re-branding for our favorite skin care line.
 These will be the same fantastic skin care products we’ve come to expect from MyBody but with different packaging and the new name.
 We’ve spoken with David Watson who is the head of Glowbiotics about this and he wanted to focus more on the probiotic-derived aspects of this skin care line.
 It makes sense because this is what makes these products so effective.
 This transition should be easy and Tressa and Cassina are ready to help with your product selection.

 What’s Up With Injectable Wrinkle Treatments

 New Fillers Provide More Options

 Each year we see an increase in the use of fillers and neurotoxins, i.e. Botox.
 The world of Botox hasn’t changed a great deal but the demand for it continues to grow.
 What has changed is Allergan’s introduction of Voluma – a long term filler/volume enhancer, and Vobella – a newly formulated hyaluronic acid product for fine lines around the lips.
-Both of these products have been great additions to our filler line up, and Jill loves them!
+Both of these products have been great additions to our filler line up, and our nurse injector loves them!